tldr-pages/tldr/pages/common/sudo.md

 `sudo !!`

-- Run an interactive shell as sudo:
+- Launch a shell with root privileges:

 `sudo -i`